alyoshenka/neopolitan/neopolitan/writing/ReadMe.md

 This is how the symbols in `letters_*.py` are defined.

-However, due to the layout of the board, the indices are "snaked" up and down, so that that the layout of the board looks like this:
+However, due to the layout of the board, the indices are - `snaked" up and down, so that that the layout of the board looks like this:

 ```
    _   _